 Something that is less of an issue for someone on the Appalachian Trail due to the general overall green tunnel.

 Hiking Boots / Shoe / Trail Running Shoes

 There are many options for your feet and again this is a hugely personal choice but boots are very heavy compared to trail runners and other shoe choices.

-But they can be valuable with a heavier backpack weight or when you are needing extra ankle support.
+But they can be valuable with a heavier backpack weight or when you need extra ankle support.

 Then you can always bring a pair of camp shoes to wear once in camp to let your feet breathe and get out of sweaty hiking shoes.

 Now you get to the supplementary gear that is how you protect yourself from the colder and more extreme weather.

 This is what you typically don’t start your day in but what you want to have readily available in case the temperature or conditions change on the trail.